 Albert Dreyfus was imprisoned there, but Devil's Island became famous when Henri Charriere, a former inmate, wrote a book about his successful escape.
 The film “Papillon” was made later.

 The prison closed in 1952, and the restored historic buildings became a tourist attraction.
-It is possible to take tours of the island, and many visitors go there on an excursion from cruise ships that pass by.
+Tours of the island are possible, and many visitors go there on excursions from cruise ships that pass by.

 6. Elmina Castle, Ghana

-The next two prisons are famous for the same terrible reason—both once housed enslaved people en route to the New World.
+The following two prisons are famous for the same terrible reason—both once housed enslaved people en route to the New World.
+The first one is the Elmina Castle in Ghana.
+On the Cape Coast, just west of Accra, it was a holding prison for enslaved people for 300 years, with as many as 200 people in a cell.

 7. Goree Island, Senegal